acmesquita/make-your-poll/README.md

 - [x] 12 - The user, when authenticated, should be able to view all of the polls associated with their account.
 - [ ] 13 - The user should be able to require all respondents to their polls authenticate before being able to respond to the poll.

+#### Extras

+- [ ] Close a poll.
+The user to create a poll can finish a poll and nobody can access to answer.
+- [ ] Shows the adherence of responses over the days through a graph on a poll's viewing screen

 ### Technologies

 - Ruby on Rails - backend api